Campylobacter jejuni: Sources

 Campylobacter jejuni is commonly associated with poultry, and it naturally colonises the digestive tract of many bird species.
-All types of poultry and wild birds can become colonized with Campylobacter.
+All types of poultry and wild birds can become colonized with campylobacter.
 One study found that 30% of European starlings in farm settings in Oxfordshire, United Kingdom, were carriers of C. jejuni.
 It is also common in cattle, and although it is normally a harmless commensal of the gastrointestinal tract in these animals, it can cause campylobacteriosis in calves.
 It has also been isolated from wombat and kangaroo feces, being a cause of bushwalkers' diarrhea.
 Contaminated drinking water and unpasteurized milk provide an efficient means for distribution.
 Contaminated food is a major source of isolated infections, with incorrectly prepared meat and poultry as the primary source of the bacteria.
 Moreover, surveys show that 20 to 100% of retail chickens are contaminated.
 This is not overly surprising, since many healthy chickens carry these bacteria in their intestinal tracts and often in high concentrations, up to 108 cfu/g.
 The bacteria contaminate the carcasses due to poor hygiene during the slaughter process.
-Several studies have shown increased concentrations of Campylobacter on the carcasses after the evisceration.
-Studies have investigated the chicken microbiome to understand how, why and when Campylobacter appears within the chicken gut.
-The impact of Industrial system production systems on the chicken gut microbiome and Campylobacter prevalence have also been investigated.
+Several studies have shown increased concentrations of campylobacter on the carcasses after the evisceration.
+Studies have investigated the chicken microbiome to understand how, why and when campylobacter appears within the chicken gut.
+The impact of industrial system production systems on the chicken gut microbiome and campylobacter prevalence has also been investigated.

 Raw milk is also a source of infections.
 The bacteria are often carried by healthy cattle and by flies on farms.
 Unchlorinated water may also be a source of infections.
 However, properly cooking chicken, pasteurizing milk, and chlorinating drinking water kill the bacteria.
-Campylobacter is not, in contrast to Salmonella, transmitted vertically into eggs and therefore humans do not get infected by consuming eggs.
+While salmonella is transmitted vertically in eggs, campylobacter is not.
+Therefore, consumption of eggs does result in human infection from campylobacter.